What is lunar libration?

-Category: Space Hits: 2Lunar libration lets us see more than 50% of the moon.
+Category: Space Hits: 5Lunar libration lets us see more than 50% of the moon.
 Photos by Manuel Castillo Vela/ EPOD.

 It’s common knowledge that our moon has a near side and a far side.
 And most people know that half of the moon always faces Earth, and one half always points away.
 Does this mean we can only see 50% of the moon’s surface from Earth?
 No. Over time, it’s possible to see as much as 59% of the moon’s surface, due to a combination of motions – in particular, a slight north-south rocking and east-west wobbling of the moon – known as lunar libration.